rust-lang/book/second-edition/src/ch10-02-traits.md

 specify, at compile time, that the generic type may be any type that implements a trait and therefore has the behavior we want to use in that situation.

-> Note: *Traits* are similar to a feature often called 'interfaces' in other
+> Note: *Traits* are similar to a feature often called ‘interfaces’ in other
 > languages, though with some differences.

 ### Defining a Trait